 ITEM DESCRIPTION Blazer Navy blue with integral school badge on pocket Regulation House tie Navy blue with school badge and house stripes Pullover or cardigan Plain navy blue, no zips or logos, school regulation 'v' neck with tie showing.
-Round necks or sweatshirts are NOT permitted Outdoor coat or anorak Plain blue or black with no stripes, designs, patterns or slogans.
-Fur, leather, leather look, corduroy or denim are not permitted Bag A strong sensible bag for carrying books and equipment Trousers Black, straight style not tapered or flared.
+Round necks or sweatshirts are NOT permitted Outdoor coat or anorak Plain dark (preferably black or navy) with no stripes, designs, patterns or slogans.
+Fur, leather, leather look, corduroy or denim are not permitted Bag A strong sensible bag for carrying books and equipment B 322 Ec Trousers Black, straight style not tapered or flared.
 Straight leg and must be long enough to touch the shoe, NOT tight fitting or skinny, no additional decorations, no denim, cord, hipsters, or studs Shirt White - plain standard style buttoned to the neck Skirt Trutex (or equivalent design) pleated navy with school badge at bottom regulation length = on or just above knee (no shorter than 5cm above the knee).
-Only available from recognised outfitters Socks Black Tights Opaque black, no patterns Shoes Plain black.
+Only available from recognised outfitters HRATH A A A A A A A A A A A A A A A A A A A Socks Black Tights Opaque black, no patterns TIVIT Shoes Plain black.
 Lace up or slip on.
-Brogues / low heels permissible.
-Not permitted = boots, boot style, canvas, logo or stripe, stiletto heels, sling back or trainers
+Brogues / low heels Not permitted = boots, boot style, canvas, Crocs.
+A sling back or trainers.
+If you buy shoes from a spor school shoe.
+Also, no logos or stripes, stiletto heels,